Multicultural Postdoctoral Residency

 Multicultural Postdoctoral Residents will have an opportunity to work with a student population which is very diverse with regard to ethnicity, race, sexual orientation, gender identity, disability, age, and religion.
 SJSU's latest enrollment census shows that ethnically we have a student population which is approximately 32% Asian American/Pacific Islander, 7% Foreign nationals, 21% Mexican American, 3% Other Hispanic, 27% European American, 4% African American.
 The mean age of students at SJSU is 26.

 Agency Description and Setting:

-Counseling Services is a department within the Division of Student Services at SJSU.
-Counseling Services is accredited by the International Association of Counseling Services (IACS) and is established as a comprehensive counseling center offering core clinical services, developmental and life skill interventions, counseling for achieving academic and career goals, consultation, and outreach to our diverse student population.
-Short-term counseling and psychotherapy are the primary means of direct service delivery and all services offered by Counseling Services are consistent with the educational mission of our metropolitan university.
+Counseling and Psychological Services (CAPS) is a department within the Division of Student Services at SJSU.
+CAPS is accredited by the International Association of Counseling Services (IACS) and is established as a comprehensive counseling center offering core clinical services, developmental and life skill interventions, counseling for achieving academic and career goals, consultation, and outreach to our diverse student population.
+Short-term counseling and psychotherapy are the primary means of direct service delivery and all services offered by CAPS are consistent with the educational mission of our metropolitan university.

 Qualifications and Stipend:

-The Multicultural Postdoctoral Residency for the 2014-2015 cohort will provide a stipend of $29,000 (for the 9-month placement) with excellent medical and dental benefits.
+The Multicultural Postdoctoral Residency for the 2015-2016 cohort will provide a stipend comp rate of $3,098 a month from 8/11/15 – 5/28/16).
+Residents will have access to excellent medical and dental benefits.
 Residents will also have staff privileges that include library use, access to a gym, discounts on public transportation, days off for holiday closures, and two personal holidays.
 Note that Residents interested in parking on campus lots must purchase a parking permit (approximately $100 per semester; please see Parking Services website).